2022 General Election Results

 - Address Confidentiality Program Members – You should only register to vote through the ACP process.

 After you have successfully registered to vote you will receive a voter registration card in the mail within 4-6 weeks.

 The deadline to update your voter registration or register to vote in an upcoming election is midnight on the 29th day before the election.
-For the 2018 Primary Election, the deadline to register or update your registration is midnight on July 30, 2018.
-For the 2018 General Election, the deadline is midnight on October 9, 2018.
+For the 2020 State Primary Election, the deadline to register or update your registration is midnight on July 6, 2020.
+For the 2020 General Election, the deadline is midnight on October 5, 2020.
+To see all voter registration deadlines, including for local elections, click here.
 All voter registration forms sent by U.S. mail must be postmarked on or before the deadline.

-An independent voter on the early voter list will receive a post card in the mail asking for the voter to choose which party ballot the voter wishes to receive for the Primary Election.
-If the independent voter goes to the polls on Election Day the voter will be given the option to choose a party ballot at that time.
+Yes!
+Arizona has an open primary law which allows any voter who is registered as independent to cast a ballot for one of the officially recognized political parties in State Primary Elections.
+Independent voters on the Permanent Early Voting List (AEVL) will receive a postcard in the mail asking them to choose which party ballot they wish to receive for the Primary Election.
+The corresponding primary ballot will then be sent by mail to the voter to complete approximately 27 days prior to the election.
+Independent voters who go to the polls on Election Day will be given the option to choose a party ballot at that time.

 Note: This DOES NOT apply to the Presidential Preference Election.
 Voters must be registered with a recognized party to vote in the Presidential Preference Election.

 The state of Arizona uses E-qual to verify that the person signing the qualifying slip or nomination petition is eligible to do so.
 After successful verification, the person can give $5 qualifying contribution slips or sign a nomination petition for candidates the person is eligible to vote for in the election.